 Couples often face tremendous problems when trying to conceive for the second time.
-After the first time they are usually instilled with confidence and they like to pursue another child birth, which unfortunately does not happen.
-This being a common problem, it is important to take note and understand what the factors at play here are.
+After the first time, they are usually instilled with confidence and they like to pursue another childbirth, which unfortunately does not happen.
+This being a common problem, it is important to take note and understand what are the factors at play here.

 A possible reason why women face difficulties in conceiving the second time could be related to health.
-It is important to take note of your diet after delivering the first born; your diet should not be on the downslide.
-Also take note of your weight and BMI; it should be optimum for your age.
+It is important to take note of your diet after delivering the firstborn; your diet should not be on the downside.
+Also, take note of your weight and BMI; it should be optimum for your age.
 Then again, like the first time around, this time too you should be wary of drinking and smoking.
-All these factors directly contribute to your health and this in turn affects your chances of getting pregnant.
+All these factors directly contribute to your health and this, in turn, affects your chances of getting pregnant.
 Also, the spouse should be careful with his health, as an erratic lifestyle could hamper the sperm quality.

 Yet another factor which may be troubling your fertility to conceive the second time is age.
 In fact, the first thing you should do is to take a note of your age.
 If a woman is younger than 35 years of age, it is normal to take six months to a year to conceive, however, after a year you should definitely visit a doctor.

-Women who are above 40 may face more trouble, and this is why they should have a fertility expert right from the start of their pregnancy struggle, as it is important to take an expert’s advice in such times. if your partner is over 40 (since 35 to 40 percent of fertility problems can be traced back to the man, and his age affects the quality of his sperm), you may want to get a specialist on board from the beginning.
+Women who are above 40 may face more trouble, and this is why they should have a fertility expert right from the start of their pregnancy struggle, as it is important to take an expert’s advice in such times.
+If your partner is over 40 (since 35 to 40 percent of fertility problems can be traced back to men, and their age affects the quality of his sperm), you may want to get a specialist on board from the beginning.

-Looking from a broad prospective, for women, quite plainly, irregular menstrual periods or ovulation and weight changes can complicate conception.
-Then there is the Pelvic or Tubal factors, such as endometriosis, which can worsen over time and interfere with fertility.
-Caesarean sections and other pelvic surgeries can also lead to scar tissue or blocked fallopian tubes, both of which can hurt fertility.
+Looking from a broad perspective, for women, quite plainly, irregular menstrual periods or ovulation and weight changes can complicate conception.
+Then there are the Pelvic or Tubal factors, such as endometriosis, which can worsen over time and interfere with fertility.
+Caesarean sections and other pelvic surgeries can also lead to scar tissue or blocked fallopian tubes,both of which can hurt fertility.